Protection of Privacy

 - Meet regulatory requirements

 The only circumstance under which personal information may be disclosed to third parties is for the fulfillment of any purposes identified above, or as required by law.
-Where personal information is disclosed to third parties for the fulfillment of any purposes identified above, the church will make all reasonable efforts to ensure that the third party has appropriate security procedures in place for the protection of the personal information being transferred.
+This may include information being stored and processed outside of Canada.
+Where personal information is disclosed to third parties for the fulfillment of any purposes identified above, the church will make all reasonable efforts to ensure that the third party is given only what they need and has appropriate security procedures in place for the protection of the personal information being transferred.

 Village Church will obtain reasonably informed consent of a member/participant to collect, use or disclose personal information except where we are authorized to do so without consent.